xeylou/testade.xeylou.fr/content/posts/win-pkgs-mngers/index.md

 choco upgrade all
 ```

-And the ultimate command entirely remove a software (those commands do the same).
+And the ultimate command to remove a software with its dependencies if not use by other ones (those commands are the same).

 ```powershell
 choco uninstall package --removedependencies choco uninstall package -x
 ```
-> if other software use the removed one dependencies, chocolatey doesn't uninstall them & tells you it didn't.
+> if an other software uses the removed one dependencies, chocolatey doesn't uninstall them & tells you it didn't.

 ## bonus macos

 The macos software management is different from the windows one.

-Although, [homebrew](https://brew.sh/) has the same role as [chocolatey](#chocolatey) does for windows.
+Although, [homebrew](https://brew.sh/) has the same role as [chocolatey](#chocolatey) does for macos.